 Get everything in writing and stay organized.

-Some less-than-ideal tenants may try to take advantage of you if you’re disorganized or fail to keep track of important notes.
+Some difficult tenants may try to take advantage of you if you’re disorganized or fail to keep track of important documents.
 So, no matter how much you like or trust your tenants, get everything in writing.
-You never know when you’ll need proof of something and keeping track of your documents now could save you a lot of time and money in the future!
+You never know when you’ll need proof of something.
+Therefore, keeping track of your documents now could save you a lot of time and money in the future!

 Get insured.